avitaldrucker/Chess/README.md

 ###Future Directions for the Project###
 - [ ] Functionality to check stalemate
 - [ ] Frontend through React, with state managed by Redux.
 This involves reprogramming the game in JavaScript.
-- [ ] Improve AI so that it can strategize more steps ahead and more quickly checkmate.
+- [ ] An AI that can strategize more steps ahead and more quickly checkmate.
 - [X] Pawn promotion, castling, and en passant
 - [X] Computer AI